In Boarding, your attitude towards school security will often depend on a distinct point in time.

 Prevention is key

-Boarding management systems are becoming very popular and have been proven to help boarding schools grasp unprecedented levels of security.
-However this is just one method and approach towards security and I encourage you to find a solution that best fits your boarding environment.
+Boarding management systems are becoming very popular and have been proven to help many boarding programs grasp unprecedented levels of school security.
+However this is just one method and approach towards school security and I encourage you to find a solution that best fits your boarding environment.
 Please feel free to contribute your thoughts, idea’s and stories in the comments section below.
 I’ll reply to every comment 🙂